ABOUT US

 Implementing a therapeutic support system that facilitates the expression of emotions through interactive spaces, addressing the need for emotional release and balance.

-In order to gain first-hand wild ideas to work on, we conducted a workshop between 10 randomly selected individuals.
-This helped set the foundation of the ideas we wanted to work on and helped give direction to what we wanted to achieve.
+In order to gain wild ideas to work on, we conducted a workshop between 10 randomly selected individuals to ideate on possibilites after we gave them a set of common words derived from our synthesis.
+This helped set the foundation of the ideas we wanted to work on.

 Inspired by the traditional stress ball, Halo is an interactive device that fulfils the need to express suppressed hidden emotions by providing sound and light output upon interaction.